-REST API user can create such rule only for roles in projects where Structure is enabled, and for which he has Browse Projects (https://confluence.atlassian.com/display/JIRA/Managing+Project+Permissions) permission. user username Name of the user.
-Example: jsmith for user John Smith. ---------- -- https://confluence.atlassian.com/display/JIRA/Managing+Global+Permissions) permission, and if such user exists. anyone
+REST API user can create such rule only for roles in projects where Structure is enabled, and for which he has Browse Projects (https://confluence.atlassian.com/display/JIRA/Managing+Project+Permissions) permission. user

 The rule applies to the user.